Powerlifting vs. Weightlifting: Pros, Cons, and Differences

 Powerlifting vs. Weightlifting: The Ultimate Comparison

 You’re interested in getting stronger, improving your physique, and maybe even competing in a strength-based sport.
 Powerlifting and weightlifting (aka Olympic weightlifting) are two of the most common gym strength sports in the world.
 But what’s the difference between these two sports?
 Let's take a deeper look into the world of powerlifting and weightlifting, examining the pros, cons, and key differences between these two popular strength sports.
-By the end, you'll have a better understanding of which one may be the best fit for you and your fitness goals.
+By the end, you'll have a better understanding of which one may be the best fit for you and your fitness goals, and how you should cater your workout routines to hit those goals.

 Let's break it down.